-P: Textbooks and Materials to be Purchased by Participants [and other Learning Resources] Planned Praxis Experience personal experience selected clients (individuals, families, groups and communities and/or populations) Textbooks and Materials to be Purchased by Participants A list of recommended textbooks and materials is provided for participants at the beginning of each semester.
-Other Resources nursing practice resources other resource books and journals community resources health professionals selected audiovisual and computer resources nursing laboratory equipment and supplies Q: Means of Assessment Course evaluation is consistent with Douglas College Curriculum Development and Approval Policy.
+P: Textbooks and Materials to be Purchased by Participants: [and other Learning Resources] Planned Praxis Experience personal experience selected clients (individuals, families, groups and communities and/or populations) Textbooks and Materials to be Purchased by Participants A list of recommended textbooks and materials is provided for participants at the beginning of each semester.
+Other Resources nursing practice resources other resource books and journals community resources health professionals selected audiovisual and computer resources nursing laboratory equipment and supplies Q: Means of Assessment: n.
+Course evaluation is consistent with Douglas College Curriculum Development and Approval Policy.
 An evaluation schedule is presented at the beginning of the course.
 Respect for individual choice and an openness to negotiation guide decisions about methods of evaluation.
 An appraisal form is used that encompasses the five domains of nursing practice (health and healing, teaching/learning, decision making for nursing practice, professional responsibility, collaborative leadership), competencies, and quality indicators.
 Quality indicators incorporate the minimal semester requirements and address what participants should know, be, and do by the end of the semester.
 Nursing practice congruent with the quality indicators is an essential component of successful completion of this course.
 This is a mastery course.
-R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No Cours Education Council / Curriculum Committee Representative Dean / / Director Registrar
+R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No Cours se Designer: Cheryl Segaric Education Council / Curriculum Committee Representative Dean / Director: Dr. Mike Tarko Acting Registrar: Brenda Walton

-$\ensuremath{{\mathbb O}}$ Douglas College.
+© Douglas College.
 All Rights Reserved.